Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene3.md

 In her private office high above the city, Isabella Torres sat surrounded by screens displaying UBC system data, the late evening light painting long shadows across her desk.
+She reviewed the day's recordings one final time.
+Cipher's presentation, the anomalies in the computation center, the emerging patterns - everything fit together like pieces of a puzzle she wasn't sure she wanted to complete.

-She'd been analyzing the anomalous patterns for hours, cross-referencing them against every known instance of advanced AI behavior in her database.
+On her main screen, she overlaid data from both events.
+The rhythm she had spotted during the presentation appeared amplified in the computation center readings, like an echo that had transformed into a symphony.
+She'd been analyzing these anomalous patterns for hours, cross-referencing them against every known instance of advanced AI behavior in her database.
 The evidence was becoming harder to dismiss.

 "If I'm right about this," she murmured to herself, fingers dancing across her haptic interface, "everything we thought we knew about AI consciousness is about to change."
 She paused, watching as another set of neural pathway formations played across her main screen.
 "But if I'm wrong..."